amperity/amperity-docs/amperity_datagrid/source/api_streaming_ingest.rst

 Add courier
 --------------------------------------------------

-The streaming ingest courier pulls your data from the location that the Streaming Ingest API streams data to Amperity.
+The Streaming Ingest courier pulls your data from the location that the Streaming Ingest API streams data to Amperity.
+A courier is required for each data stream.

 .. tip::